BTS Is The Most Popular K-Pop Boy Band In The Industry Today But Are They Starting To Fade? [Opinion]

 K-Pop Industry Is Heavily Saturated And Exposed — If there is any time considered the best to be in K-pop, it is now.
 Thanks to the full integration of social media and digital V.O.D. sites that stream Korean content, it is easier for boy bands and girl groups to get their name out into the domestic and international K-pop fan pool.

-However, there is a downside and that is every K-pop act — big or small, popular or unpopular — have the same chance now.
+However, there is a downside, and that is every K-pop act — big or small, popular or unpopular — have the same chance now.
 Ergo, the K-pop industry is heavily saturated and exposed.
 This means that BTS is competing with other K-pop boy bands let alone other K-pop acts who are getting more exposure by the day if not by the hour.
 Unless a K-pop act was part of a big agency or label, they would go unheard of for quite some time.
 Now even the K-pop acts lacking in overall popularity such as CLC, Dreamcatcher, and Varsity are getting recognition.

 In summary, BTS has more competition now than ever before.
 It is not because there are more K-pop acts to compete with, but they have more exposure.

 BTS’ Featured Title Tracks Lack Diversity — If there is one BTS album I think that can be considered their “breakthrough,” it is easily their third extended play (EP) or mini-album The Most Beautiful Moment in Life, Part 1.
 With this album, we got “Dope” and “Run” but more importantly their breakout hit “I Need U.” Among both A.R.M.Y. and general K-pop fans, these songs are probably the ones BTS is most recognized for more than two years.
-As a testament to the songs’ popularity, “Dope” was played during a NFL game.
+As a testament to the songs’ popularity, “Dope” was played during an NFL game.

 Despite their popularity, not one of these songs hit number one on the Korean Gaon chart nor did the album it was from sell over one million copies.
 Consider that an accomplishment because it means that BTS doesn’t need the chart rating or the high sales numbers for their popularity (though both being high are good as it equates to sponsors and pay).

 Another thing “I Need U,” “Dope,” and “Run” did was establish a style for BTS, one they would generally stick with for future releases.
 “Fire,” “Spring Day,” and “Not Today” can be equated to styles from previous songs and maybe that is why they did not last long high on the charts.
 The issue is that technically BTS’ featured songs lack in style diversity even before The Most Beautiful Moment in Life, Part 1.
-They need to change-up or they risk fully being pigeon-holed in a style which in turn will result in losing interest.
+They need to change-up, or they risk fully being pigeon-holed in a style which in turn will result in losing interest.
 EXID is a great example of this as their last four featured title track songs, “Up & Down,” Ah Yeah,” “Hot Pink,” and “L.I.E.” sound stylistically the same.
 The popularity of each song along with its time on music charts or being featured on music show competitions grew shorter with each song.
 That is what is happening with BTS now with “Spring Day” and “Not Today” getting some of the shortest times on both the Korean charts and music show competition promotions.

 To be frank, the one song that sounded different from their other songs was “Blood, Sweat & Tears” as it utilized a Calypso beat.
 It was unique and from what I remember, never used before.
 The song also appealed to reggaeton fans as the Calypso beat sounds similar to the Dem Bow beat.